 2. Koh Samui: A Tropical Island Haven

-When it comes to the ideal beach lifestyle abroad, many expats look to Koh Samui, where the palm-lined beaches, azure ocean, year-round tropical weather, and affordable costs make for ultra-easy living.
+When it comes to the ideal beach lifestyle abroad, many expats look to Koh Samui, where the palm-lined beaches, Azure Ocean, year-round tropical weather, and affordable costs make for an ultra-easy living.

 Just an hour-and-a-half flight from the Thai capital of Bangkok, this popular spot offers something for everyone, whether you dream of a tranquil seaside retreat or prefer frequent nights out on the town.
 You can access quality healthcare, where a basic doctor’s visit costs as little as $20, and there’s plenty to keep you busy—from yoga and Pilates to salsa dancing and bridge club—when you’re not soaking up the sun on one of the island’s many beaches.

 Expats come to Koh Samui for the sea, sand, and sun, and they stay for the affordable, laidback lifestyle.
 “It’s like Hawaii, only easier,” says Sam Rogers, who’s originally from California.
 Or, as another resident expat put it, “You can get away from it all…find a quiet beach and enjoy the surf or sunset…or you can join any form of entertainment or adventure, from zip-lining to chartering your own sailboat.”